swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 In this chapter, you have successfully:

-1. Created a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline;
+1. Created a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline
-2. Stored the Google Service Account key in GitHub/GitLab CI/CD configuration;
+2. Stored the Google Service Account key in GitHub/GitLab CI/CD configuration
-3. Created the CI/CD pipeline configuration file;
+3. Created the CI/CD pipeline configuration file
-4. Pushed the CI/CD pipeline configuration file to Git;
+4. Pushed the CI/CD pipeline configuration file to Git
-5. Visualized the execution of the CI/CD pipeline.
+5. Visualized the execution of the CI/CD pipeline

 You fixed some of the previous issues:

-- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline.
+- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline

 You have a CI/CD pipeline to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC over time.